a20351766/udo.1.4.0/docs/source/developapps/gateway.md

 ## Scenario

-A Hyperledger Fabric network channel can constantly change.
+A Hyperledger UDO network channel can constantly change.
 The peer, orderer and CA components, contributed by the different organizations in the network, will come and go.
 Reasons for this include increased or reduced business demand, and both planned and unplanned outages.
 A gateway relieves an application of